AZakaria-dev/Impressa/README.md

 Image to Lithophane STL

 A clean Flask web app that:
-1. Lets you upload an image and preview a grayscale version with adjustable brightness/contrast/gamma/sharpen/denoise.
+1. Lets Users to upload an image and lets Users adjust brightness/contrast/gamma/sharpen/denoise
+2. Gives a preview of a grayscale version adjusted through either default or user specified values for brightness/contrast/gamma/sharpen/denoise
-2. Optionally asks Gemini for smart enhancement suggestions (JSON-only).
+3. Optionally asks **Gemini** for smart enhancement suggestions (JSON-only).
 User must provide an API key if you want this.
 (Somtimes doesn't work, will try to fix later)
-3. Converts the adjusted image to a heightmap with the rule "darker is higher" or "lighter is higher"
+4. Converts the adjusted image to a heightmap with the rule "darker is higher" or "lighter is higher" chosen by the User
-4. Applies optional Gaussian smoothing to the heightmap.
+5. Applies optional Gaussian smoothing to the heightmap.
-5. Generates a closed STL (top surface + base + sidewalls) with Users target width, depth, and base thickness.
+6. Generates a closed STL (top surface + base + sidewalls) ready to be 3d pritned with Users target width, depth, and base thickness.
-6. Lets you download the STL.
+7. Lets you download the STL.

 No virtual environment required (though recommended).
 The STL writer is pure Python (ASCII STL).